The Adventures of Maggie and the Old Man

 She looked down at her sisters and said.
 ‘There’s no floor, it’s been broken, we can’t lay our eggs!’

-‘Emergency, emergency.’
-Mavis said, running around like a crazy chicken, because to her it was the end of the world.
+‘Emergency!!
+Emergency!!’
+Mavis screamed, running around like a crazy chicken, because to her, it was the end of the world.

-Molly look back towards the gate, realising the old man was coming into the chicken coup.
-She could see he had wood in his hands and he was going to fix it but she needed to lay now – and he had to fix it now!!
+Molly look back towards the gate, realising the Old Man was coming into the chicken coup.
+She could see he had wood in his hands and he was going to fix it but she needed to lay now!!
+He had to fix it now!!

 Molly spread her wings and ran straight for him.